 There are numerous activities planned for all the days where you could be involved in the festivities like a local – enjoy the folk performances, go for camel safari or experiential hot air balloons to witness the awe-inspiring sunsets over the dessert, take a dip into the holy Pushkar Lake – one of the major traditions of the Fair which is being followed since time immemorial and get yourself some local handicrafts like the Rajasthani attire, home decor items, silver jewellery etc.

 The festival also hosts numerous competitions which you could participate in like football, kabaddi and cricket matches.
-There are other quirky and interesting competitions like mustache competition, mutka race, turban tying, etc. You can check out all the other competitions which take place during the festival here.
+There are other quirky and interesting competitions like mustache competition, mutka race, turban tying, etc. You can check out all the other competitions which take place during the festival.

 Pushkar Mela is an extravagant affair that preserves the popular Rajasthani traditions and you must attend it for a day if you cannot be a part of the nine-long period.
-You can read all about the highlights for various days here.
-You can book your tickets online while you choose among various accommodation options which are specially set up for those who are visiting during the festival.
+You can choose among various accommodation options which are specially set up for those who are visiting during the festival.

 3. Jaipur Literature Festival, Rajasthan